 - Hold a swap with friends and exchange clothes, accessories, and shoes.

-- Use services like online dress rentals for special occasions rather than buying an outfit that you might only wear once in awhile.
+- Use services like online dress rentals for special occasions rather than buying an outfit that you might only wear once.

 - Do the same for kids clothes if you have children (or visit second hand shops, garage sales, etc. to buy the next size for them).